brucemack/kc1fsz-rc1/docs/users.md

 (radio) is either 0 or 1.

-(level) is the audio level in dB relative to full scale.
+(level_db) is the audio level in dB relative to full scale.

 #### set idlvl (radio) (level_db)
 Controls the audio level of the CW ID.